VicNW/Zuri_Django_URLs/README.md

 # Zuri_Django_URLs
-This is a task on Django Zuri
+This is a task on setting up Django with Zuri